 To this day we handle all our own yard work.
 I admit that I’m a little jealous of my neighbors when their gardeners arrive.
 It’s very tempting to hire someone.
 At the end of the day, I’m more excited about the money we’re able to save doing it ourselves.

 Having less could mean having fewer clothes.
 I don’t have tons of clothes but I have what I need.
 I don’t like to buy clothes often so this one was easy for me.
 I mix and match all my clothes so I don’t need a lot.
 It also relieves me of stressing about what I’m going to wear.

 I don’t know about you but my mind is in a constant mode of saving money.
 Dave Ramsey mentions many specific ways to save but I’m going to keep this non-specific.
 I don’t classify myself as “cheap”.
 I like to find deals on things we are doing before we do them.

 One of my favorite ways to save locally is with our local discount card.
 We live in a very small town so I can imagine that they are doing this in many different cities.
 We get 10% off of a ton of local businesses with the local discount card and it only costs me $10 a year.

 The $10 pretty much pays for itself after we eat out one time.
 You should check with your local community to see if they offer anything like it.
 It’s a great way to support your local businesses while saving money at the same time.

 Are You Following the Dave Ramsey Plan?

 There are tons of great ways to save money.
 Dave Ramsey has put a plan together to make it easier to gain financial freedom.
 Dave Ramsey says you should make your money work for you, just like the Bible teaches us to manage our money wisely.

 You can gain financial freedom in your life, you just need to put your mind to it.
-Make a commitment and choose to be debt free today so you can gain financial freedom.
+There are always challenges with budgeting so don’t let that get you off track.
+Make a commitment and choose to be debt-free today so you can gain financial freedom.